Summer Show and Summer Preshow

 We will have in-person auditions around the first few weeks of May, specific dates and times will be advertised on the audition flyers for the show every summer and on our Callboard page.
 Auditions will take place on a single day with singing, acting, and dancing.
 There are no callbacks for the Preshow.

 Everyone must participate in all three disciplines involved in the audition (singing, acting, and dancing) to be considered for casting.
 The directors and audition panel fully understand that students have strengths and weaknesses and varying levels of experience and confidence in the three disciplines.
 Do not count yourself out because you consider yourself a weak dancer or have little experience singing.
 There are plenty of roles in the preshow that are not dance-heavy or don’t necessarily have a solo.
 Just try your best and learn from the experience no matter what happens!

 Vocal Audition Tips:

-Pick a song that highlights what you do best as a singing actor -- your vocal range, ability, musicality, and the tone of your voice.
+If you're asked to prepare your own piece, pick a song that highlights what you do best as a singing actor -- your vocal range, ability, musicality, and the tone of your voice.
 Do not just pick the most popular song on Broadway or one that has the highest of notes.
 Find a song that really works for you and the show you are auditioning for!